Skip to main content

 PCS Architecture

-PCS Architecture is a technique to develop a wireless network structure for personal communication.
+PCS Architecture or Personal Communication Services Architecture is a technique to develop a wireless network structure for personal communication.

 It encompasses the various components and protocols that enable communication between devices in a wireless network.